 When I put Database technology down, I run a 20-acre farm with my family.
 I love it.
 It’s fun watching the kids learn from the experience.
-It’s fun learning my own life lessons and illustrations from the chores and animals.
+Learning my life lessons and illustrations from the chores and animals is fun.

 You are free

 That’s the lesson.
 Rather than bury the lede, that’s the lesson.
 You’re free.
-In many contexts and in many ways – you are free.
-Now that I’ve spilled the beans, you’re even free to stop reading and have the next couple minutes back, if you like.
+In many contexts and many ways – you are free.
+Now that I’ve spilled the beans, you’re free to stop reading and have the next few minutes back if you like.
 You’re free, after all.

 The lesson I hope the animals never learn.